-The soda ash solution should be mixed at a strength of 1 cup to 4 litres of warm water and you should soak your fabric for at least 15 minutes.
-Then you can hand wring the fabric thoroughly or use the spin cycle (no rinse) on your washing machine.
+The soda ash pre-soaking solution should be mixed at a strength of 1 cup to 4 litres of warm water and you should pre-soak your fabric for at least 15 minutes before dyeing.
+After the pre-soak you can hand wring the fabric thoroughly or use the spin cycle (no rinse) on your washing machine.

 Procion fibre reactive dyes are suitable for natural, cellulose fibres like cotton and will not work with synthetics like polyester.

 The dyes need about half a teaspoon of dye powder to 200ml of water.
-This ratio can be adjusted depending on the strength and vibrancy of colour that you’re after (less powder for pastels, more powder for deeper colours).
+This ratio can be adjusted depending on the strength and vibrancy of colour that you’re after (MUCH less powder for pastels, more powder for deeper colours).
 Dark Black requires about 3x this amount.